sigmoid-token/sigmoid-token.github.io/index.md

 ---
 ## Sigmoid.

-Ethereum is moving to proof-of-stake consensus mechanism.
+Mineable cryptocurrencies like Ethereum is moving to proof-of-stake consensus mechanism.

-0xBitcoin is too hard to mine for non-ASIC miners.
+0xBitcoin is becoming too hard to mine, and ASIC miners are on their way.

 ### We need a new token for everyone to mine.

 <br />

 {% include feature_row %}

+### What is KIP-7?

 ### Whitepaper